 U.S. Department of Housing and Urban Development (HUD) announcement, Joel Robideaux, Mayor-President Lafayette Consolidate Government

-posted 9 months ago by huntercous from Site Organizer/Admin
+posted over 4 years ago by huntercous from Site Organizer/Admin

 I am pleased to have participated in the U.S. Department of Housing and Urban Development (HUD) announcement today that it is providing Lafayette Parish with an early infusion of $1.9 million in disaster assistance in the wake of last month’s devastating flooding.